 We believe that it is critical to follow the missiological principles found in God’s Word in order to minister effectively for God’s glory and to have an eternal impact on hearts and lives around the world.

 This includes the bold proclamation of the Gospel, making disciples, and gathering these disciples into Christ-centered churches.
 Kingdom workers are trained and equipped to go to the nations for His glory.
-Short term teams with long term on the ground partnership also help to accomplish this task.

 Here are a few of the biblical principles observed in Scripture: